-All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction k) Financial instruments (cont'd)
+All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

 The Company's financial liabilities include trade and other payables, loans and borrowings including bank overdrafts, financial guarantee contracts and derivative financial instruments.